magomimmo/modern-cljs/doc/second-edition/tutorial-21b.md

 ## Porting to Reagent.
 Step 6: Adding Markdown

-As we saw at the very beginning of this tutorial, while playing with the final web application implemented in React, we discovered that the text input of the `CommentForm` component supports `markdown` syntax by using the [`marked`](https://github.com/chjj/marked) JS library that has been included in the `index.html` of the tutorial.
+As we saw at the very beginning of this tutorial while playing with the final web application implemented in React, we discovered that the text input of the `CommentForm` component supports `markdown` syntax.
+Is does this by using the [`marked`](https://github.com/chjj/marked) JS library that has been included in the `index.html` of the tutorial.
 The marked text will be then rendered by the `Comment` component.

 Here is the React based solution for parsing a `markdown` text and generating the corresponding HTML markup to be rendered by the